 Aristotle Onassis hated JFK!
 JFK had severely damaged his shipping business.
 Shortly before the assassination, Jackie took a vacation with Onassis on his private island.
 He and Jackie had an intense affair, and he wanted to marry her, although some believe Onassis wanted her mainly because of his hatred for JFK.

-Once JFK was dead and he married Jackie, he treated her badly and had numerous affairs.
+Once JFK was dead, and he married Jackie, he treated her badly and had numerous affairs.
 He paid the paparazzi to humiliate her by taking and circulating nude pictures, published in European tabloids and still widely available on the Internet.
-Perhaps this was a response to her affairs, but we really don't know who started cheating first.
+Perhaps this was a response to her affairs, but we don't know who started cheating first.
 Both were amoral and promiscuous.

 Marlon Brando once stated, “Jackie Kennedy was the most prim & proper woman I ever knew until she took her clothes off.”